stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 Keats.
 These were those messengers whom the Gods had sent to tell men that Pan had passed not away, but only slept; for it is in poetry that Gods speak to men.
 Then spake the Thunderer:

-  &ldquo;O Daughter&mdash;for, being one of my endless line, thou art indeed my daughter&mdash;behold upon ivory thrones of honour the august messengers that Gods have sent down, that in the words and writings of men there may be still some trace of divine beauty.
+   "O Daughter--for, being one of my endless line, thou art indeed my daughter--behold upon ivory thrones of honour the august messengers that Gods have sent down, that in the words and writings of men there may be still some trace of divine beauty.
 Other bards have men justly crowned with enduring laurels, but these hath Apollo crowned, and these have I set in places apart, as mortals who have spoken the language of the Gods.
 Long